KALTCHUK/Z80_Modular_Computer/readme.md

 4) Download the software from Github.
 5) Burn the EEPROM and microcontrollers.
 6) Configure the jumpers on the cards according to instructions in the Proton Manual.
-7) Assemble the rack and insert the cards.
+7) Assemble the rack (optional) and insert the cards.

 Ready to start!
 Now you can transfer all the CP/M software from your computer to the Proton.